 If you’re wondering what to see in Sicily after Palermo, Catania should be next on your list.
 Catania is the second largest city in Sicily and is located on the east coast of the island on the Ionian Sea.

-It is particularly well known for its Baroque architecture, much of which is protected by UNESCO, and for being the commercial and industrial centre of Sicily.
+It is particularly well known for its Baroque architecture, much of it is protected by UNESCO.
+It’s also famous for being the commercial and industrial centre of Sicily.
 It sits right at the base of Mt.
 Etna.

 Things to do in Catania